enbraun/slate/source/includes/_udftypes.md

 }
 ```

 As the name shows, these fields are user-defined custom fields.
-A user with admin rights can add such custom fields using eRS Cloud Application.
+A user with Administrator rights can add such custom fields using eRS Cloud Application.
 These fields can be used to capture additional information in Resource, Project, Booking and Timesheet forms.

 User defined fields are filterable.
 Also, user can configure the visibility of such fields in the different forms, for example a field named `employee_id` can be created which is meant only for `Employee` type of resources.

 There are sixteen types of different fields available for different use cases.
 Each type of field has it's own set of attributes which can be configured to fit your requirements.
 Once such fields are added and applied, the response for that object will contain these along with normal attributes.

-_**Note**: There can be a maximum of 50 user-defined fields._
+_**Note**: There can be a maximum of 75 user-defined fields._